belong2yourself/vulnerabilities/docs/NopCommerce/Privilege Escalation via Path Traversal/readme.md

 *	Login in the application as an administrator
 *	Navigate to the first link
 *	The file passwd will be downloaded as a regular file

+To ease the exploitation, an [exploit script](https://github.com/belong2yourself/vulnerabilities/blob/master/docs/NopCommerce/Privilege%20Escalation%20via%20Path%20Traversal/privesc-pat-trav.py) has been provided, which can be used against a vulnerable version of the CMS to upload a Web Shell, overwrite the "Contact Us" page.
+The uploaded Web Shell is a specially crafted .NET MVC Shell, using Razor syntax.

 ## Remediation